wojciechligeza/DorywczaClient/README.md

 However project is already deployed by me on Azure and can be seen under the following [link](https://dorywcza-client.azurewebsites.net)

-It can occur that entering first time page-refresh is needed to see all content (performance of this page is not so good due to running on free-account Azure server).
+It can occurs that entering first time, page-refresh is needed to see all content (performance of this page is not so good due to running on free-account Azure server).